codingwithmath/clients-manager-back/README.md

 ## About This Project

-An CRUD API that register users based on their GitHub profile and professions.
-The main goal is to use OO and SOLID.
+An CRUD API to manage clients.
+The main goal is to use OOP and the SOLID principles.
+In the simple way possible, with minimal framework and without an ORM.

 ## Techs

 - **Typescript**
 - **Node Js**
 - **Express**
-- **PostgreSQL**
+- **MySQL**
 - **Docker**

 ## Getting started

 ### Installing